-Philadelphia Sanitation Workers Involved In Accidents Daily
+Philadelphia’s Sanitation Workers Involved In Accidents Daily

 Of the reported accidents, more than two-thirds were determined to be the fault of the sanitation worker driving the truck.
 What’s even more upsetting is the fact that drivers with multiple accidents aren’t being removed from behind the wheel.

-For example, one specific driver has had 19 accidents over four years.
-In 2016, he had five accidents that were his fault, two of which were in the same month.
-Yet he hasn’t been demoted or dismissed.
+For example, one specific driver was cited as being involved in 19 separate trash truck accidents over four years.
+Just in 2016, this same driver had five accidents that were his fault, two of which were in the same month.
+Yet he wasn’t demoted or dismissed.

-Schuster Law: Auto Accident Attorneys
+Schuster Law’s Trash Truck Accident Attorneys

 What Can Be Expected From The Legal Process?

-A civil lawsuit has the following steps:
+A trash trucks accident lawsuit has the following steps: